LaCoro/ConsumerFlutterApp/README.md

 After that, you will be able to get the keys to establishing a connection for the Consumer App and Admin App with your brand new backend.

 ## Setting up your dot.env file
-LaCoro uses [flutter_dotenv](https://pub.dev/packages/flutter_dotenv) package in order to set the envrionment variables.
+LaCoro uses [flutter_dotenv](https://pub.dev/packages/flutter_dotenv) package in order to set the environment variables.
 Once you get the back4app credentials you need to add a `development.env` file.

-Follow the strucutre defined in [`mock-development.env`](https://github.com/LaCoro/ConsumerFlutterApp/blob/develop/mock-development.env)
+Follow the structure defined in [`mock-development.env`](https://github.com/LaCoro/ConsumerFlutterApp/blob/develop/mock-development.env)

 ## How to contribute ❤️
 * Fork this repository